mmcdermott/EventStreamGPT/EventStream/data/README.md

 - `'static_*'` corresponds to features of the subject that are static over the duration of the sequence.
   E.g., in a medical dataset, a patient's polygenic risk score is unchanging throughout their life.
-- `'time'` corresponds to the number of minutes since the start of the day (in local time) of the first event of the sequence.
+- `'time_delta'` corresponds to the number of minutes until the next event in the sequence.
 - `'dynamic_*'` corresponds to event specific metadata elements describing each sequence event.
 - `'*_indices'` corresponds to the categorical index of the data element.
 E.g., in a medical dataset, the index of a particular laboratory test.